German citizenship via the investment of... time and effort

-An important condition for obtaining a German passport is to renounce your birth citizenship.
-However, according to the Head of German consulting company Avers, Master of Law from the Free University of Berlin and Tranio partner German Moyzhes, its fulfilment is not obligatory if the recipient can prove renouncing his birth citizenship would result in losing property or income: "For example, when the applicant owns a certain category of land or company shares in his or her home country, which cannot be owned by foreign nationals".
+An important condition for obtaining a German passport is to renounce the birth citizenship.
+However, according to the Head of German consulting company Avers, Master of Laws from the Free University of Berlin and Tranio's partner German Moyzhes, its fulfilment is not obligatory if the recipient manages to prove losing property or income as a result of the birth citizenship renunciation: "For example, when the applicant owns a certain category of land or company shares in his/her home country, which cannot be owned by foreign nationals".

 How to get a German residence permit?

-Different types of residence permits exist allowing foreign nationals (not including EU and EEA countries who do not need to have one) to lawfully reside in Germany.
+Different types of residence permits exist allowing foreign nationals (except the citizens of the EU and the EEA countries who do not need to have one) to lawfully reside in Germany.

 Temporary residence permit (Aufenthaltserlaubnis)

-There are several types of reasons one can use to obtain temporary residence:
+There are several types of grounds for obtaining temporary residence: